morris/vanilla-todo/README.md

 _TODO Test more browsers and devices._

-A fresh load of the original TeuxDeux application transfers around **435 KB** and finishes loading at around **1000 ms**, sometimes up to 2000ms (measured on 10/21 2020).
+A fresh load of the original TeuxDeux application transfers around **500 KB** and finishes loading at over **1000 ms**, sometimes up to 2000ms (measured in 05/2022).
 Reloads finish at around **500ms**.

-With a transferred size of around **44 KB**, the vanilla application consistently loads in **300-500 ms**&mdash;not minified and with each script, stylesheet and icon served as an individual file.
+With a transferred size of around **50 KB**, the vanilla application consistently loads in **300-500 ms**&mdash;not minified and with each script, stylesheet and icon served as an individual file.
 Reloads finish at **100-200ms**; again, not optimized at all (with e.g. asset hashing/indefinite caching).